‘Top heavy’ Taliban Hold Workshop

 Pointing at the impressive banner above the projector screen, I ask Abdul about the workshop topic on restructuring the Taliban.
 Could he sum up the problem the workshop is trying to address and what he would like to achieve?

-‘In the Taliban organisational structure it’s a classic case of too many chiefs and not enough Indians.
+‘In the Taliban organizational structure, it’s a classic case of too many chiefs and not enough Indians.
 Although I think the more acceptable term now is native Americans isn’t it?
-Every time there is a NATO missile strike on the Taliban, as you hear from the BBC and CNN reports, it always kills ‘a senior Taliban commander, second in command etc.’ How many second in command can there be?
-If every time a missile lands it kills a top guy, it is pretty clear that we have a serious problem, the organisational structure is too top heavy.
-Diagrammatically you could represent the current organogram as an upside down triangle.
+Every time there is a NATO missile strike on the Taliban, as you hear from the BBC and CNN reports, it always kills ‘a senior Taliban commander, second in command, etc.’ How many seconds in command can there be?
+If every time a missile lands it kills a top guy, it is pretty clear that we have a serious problem, the organizational structure is too top-heavy.
+Diagrammatically you could represent the current organogram as an upside-down triangle.

 In this workshop we want to see how we can, through facilitated constructive dialogue and channelled brainstorming, turn the organisational triangle to have the broad base on the bottom and the point facing upwards.
 I am facilitating a bottom up interactive process in the workshop as I want to achieve collective buy-in of the new organisational vision.
 It won’t be easy as fundamentally many individuals will feel threatened by the shifts in power.
 I have asked everyone not only to leave their Kalashnikovs at the door, but also their egos.